stabyaaaa/Natural-Language-Processing/Sentence Bert/README.md

 # 4. Difficulty faced
     Since my GPU memory is only 4GB, I faced a lot a issue regarding CUDA memory getting out of space.
 EVen though CUDA was available, training took more than 12-13 minutes for one epoch.
 I reduced the batch size from 8 / 4 to 2, then this problem was solved.
-But it was time consuming.
+But it was time consuming..

 # 5. Brief Model comparision and overview
     Custom model couldn't perform better than the pretrained model which is obvious.